reubenjamesbishop/OOPProject/README.md

 # OOPProject
-Simple Object Oriented Project from a first year course.
+Simple object oriented project from a first year course.
 Command line game to show examples of inheritance and polymorphism.